PawFinder paw image

 Rate limiting

 For development and testing, there are currently no strict rate limits, as json-server isn’t designed for high-volume traffic.
-In production, use rate limiting to:
+A production environment may use rate limiting to:

-A typical approach would limit requests per IP or API key over a time window.
+A typical approach would limit requests per IP or API token over a time window.
 In a production environment, responses might include rate limit headers:

 X-RateLimit-Limit: 60